Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/transaction-script.md

 ## What are The Challenges of Transaction Script Pattern?

-The transaction script pattern is a foundation for the more advanced business logic implementation patterns.
-Furthermore, despite its apparent simplicity, it is the easiest pattern to get wrong.
+Despite its apparent simplicity,
+It is the easiest pattern to get wrong.

 A considerable number of production issues in one way or another,
-Often boiled down to a misimplementation of the transactional behavior of the system’s business logic.
+Boiled down to a misimplementation of the transactional behavior of the system’s business logic.

-Let’s take a look at 3 common, real-life examples of data corruption,
+Let’s take a look at 3 common,
+Real-life examples of data corruption,
 That results from failing to correctly implement a transaction script:

 ### Lack of Transactional Behavior

-A trivial example of failing to implement transactional behavior is to issue multiple updates without an overarching transaction.
+A trivial example of failing to implement transactional behavior,
+Is to issue multiple updates without an overarching transaction.

-Consider the following method that updates a record in the `Users` table and inserts a record into the `VisitsLog` table:
+Consider the following method,
+That updates a record in the `Users` table,
+And inserts a record into the `VisitsLog` table:

 ```cs
 public class LogVisit